 The good news: Your culture, traditions and rituals are never set in stone.
 You and your partner can always keep, edit, add to or delete them.
 Just because your parents had steak dinners on Sunday nights doesn’t mean you need to.
 The Lasting app offers a Traditions and Rituals Audit that you and your partner can do together to figure out what your family culture looks like now, and what you can do to build on it.
 Here are the steps to follow:

 • Start with your daily and weekly activities.
 Write down every single recurring activity in your marriage and family life.
 Walk through every day of the week, and be on the lookout for things you typically do in your daily and weekly rhythms.
-Think: movie nights, going to church, walking through the local farmer’s market, etc.
+Think: movie nights, going to a religious service, walking through the local farmer’s market, etc.

 • Move onto the monthly and yearly activities.
 Write down every monthly and yearly activity you do as a family, like major holidays and birthdays.
 Write all of them down.